 - If a driver's blood pressure remains uncontrolled despite lifestyle modifications and drug therapy, he or she may not qualify for driving duties until it is controlled.
 Must visit BOC-3

-- Drivers must have their blood pressure checked at least once every two years and more frequently if they suffer from certain medical conditions.
+- Drivers must check their blood pressure at least once every two years and more frequently if they suffer from certain medical conditions.